CSCfi/rahti-user-guide/docs/tutorials/patterns.md

       name: sharevol
 ```

-Here we run an init container that uses the `perl` Docker image and writes text
+Here we run an init container that uses the `perl` image and writes text
 to the `index.html` file on the shared volume.

 The shared volume is defined in `spec.volumes` and "mounted" in